DevelopmentScientist420/flutter_practice/README.md

-# Flutter Money Saver App
+# Money Saver App

 A personal finance management application built with Flutter that helps you track expenses, manage budgets, and get AI-powered financial insights.

 ## Quick Setup

+# IMPORTANT TO NOTE, PLEASE USE THE CSV PROVIDED AT THE ROOT OF THIS PROJECT.
+IT USES AN ID COLUMN WHICH IS NECESSARY FOR THE CSV FUNCTIONALITY IN FLUTTER

 ### Prerequisites
 - [Docker](https://www.docker.com/get-started)